mkg1/tab_rails2/README.md

 This migration was probably pretty dissatisfying to create.
 How would you change your migration to make the survey more flexible in the future?

-=>Every 4 of the 5 fields in the migration were booleans, which limits the type of responses the form can take.
+=>4 of the 5 fields in the migration were booleans, which limits the type of responses the form can take.